scottsun417/myrpackage/README.md

 [![Codecov test coverage](https://codecov.io/gh/scottsun417/myrpackage/branch/main/graph/badge.svg)](https://app.codecov.io/gh/scottsun417/myrpackage?branch=main)
 <!-- badges: end -->

-The goal of rpackage625 is to implement a logistic regression used for modelling categorical data, by calling an own writing R function named 'manual_logistic_regression'.
+The goal of <mark>rpackage625</mark> is to implement a logistic regression used for modelling categorical data, by calling an own writing R function named <mark>manual_logistic_regression</mark>.
 This function assuming the response variable Y falls into exactly two categories, Y = 1 and the other by Y = 0.

 ## Installation

-To use the package, you can install the development version of rpackage625 from [GitHub](https://github.com/) with:
+To use the package, you can install the development version of <mark>rpackage625</mark> from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")